Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 • GraphQL: It is an alternative to REST APIs, which is an open-source data query and manipulation language.
 It allows developers to make fast and flexible APIs.
 Using GraphQL enables developers to send requests that can fetch data from multiple sources in a single API call.

-• Progressive Web App (PWA): PWA is another good-to-know concept using which you can build applications with additional capabilities like the ability to be installed, an app-like interface, push notifications, caching, background synchronization, etc.
+• Progressive Web App (PWA): PWA is another useful concept for building applications with additional capabilities, such as the ability to be installed, an app-like interface, push notifications, caching, background synchronization, etc.

 • Static Site Generator (SSG): SSG is a tool that generates HTML websites using a set of templates and raw data.
 The data in these web pages are static, i.e. they do not change.
 Thus, they can be pre-built and are ready to be served to users when requested, resulting in faster loading.
 Developers can use templates to generate web pages automatically.
 Jekyll, Gatsby, and Next.js are a few of the commonly used SSGs.